basejump/grails-executor/README.md

 Usage
 ------

 You can inject the executorService into any bean.
-Its just an [ExecutorService][] implementation so, again, see the api for more on what you can do.
+Its a PersistenceContextExecutorWrapper that delegates any calls to a concrete [ExecutorService][] implementation so, again, see the api for more on what you can do.
 Remember that a closure is a [Runnable][] so you can pass it to any of the methods that accept a runnable.
 A great example exists [here on the groovy site](http://groovy.codehaus.org/Concurrency+with+Groovy)

 The plugin adds shortcut methods to any service/controller/domain artifacts.

 - **runAsync _closure_** - takes any closure and passes it through to the executorService.execute
 - **callAsync _closure_** - takes any closure that returns a value and passes it through to the executorService.submit .
 You will get a [Future] back that you can work with.
 This will not bind a session in java 1.5 and only works on 1.6 or later

 NOTE ON TRANSACTIONS: keep in mind that this is spinning off a new thread and that any call will be outside of the transaction you are in.
-Use .withTransaction inside your closure, runnable or callable to make your process run in a transaction that is not calling a transactional service method (such as using this in a controller).
+Use .withTransaction inside your closure, runnable or callable to make your process run in a transaction that is not calling a transactional service method (such as when using this in a controller).

 Examples
 --------